zy70/test-git/README.md

 # test-git
-A test repository for demonstrating Git.
+A test repository for demonstrating Github.